DranoTheCat/simple-pipeline-example/README.md

 * Don't just use :latest.
 Decide on versioning convention.
 * Setup GitHub to trigger the Jenkins install, vs. having the Jenkins build run on a schedule.
 (This would require Jenkins to be accessable to GitHub, or to use an intermediate service.)
 * Add lower QA environment.
 This could enable an approval process after QA has been signed off (by human or AI).
+* Deploy to a specific namespace instead of just default

 ## Setting up the Pipeline
 ### Pre-requisites
+Note:  Due to using AWS' Network Load Balancers for SSL, this Kubernetes deployment is specific to AWS.

-In order to run the Jenkins pipeline, at minimum you require:
+In order to run the Jenkins pipeline, you require:
+* A registered DNS Zone in the AWS account
+* A valid TLS cert in ACM for this Zone (Either issued by AWS, or imported from LetsEncrypt (https://letsencrypt.org/), etc.)
 * A DockerHub account to store the application images (https://docs.docker.com/docker-hub/)
 * A Jenkins build host with the Pipeline, Docker, and Docker Pipeline plugins.
+Jenkins must be able to build Docker images.
-* A target Kubernetes cluster to deploy to
+* A target Kubernetes cluster to deploy into
 * The Jenkins build host must be configured to talk to the Kubernetes cluster (e.g., .kubeconfig credentials)

-The Infrasturcture bootstrapping below gets this going from scratch in a new AWS environment.

 ### Steps to create the Jenkins Pipeline
 1. Log into your Jenkins build host over HTTP